minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

              -out content.sig -content content.json \
              -signer mycrt.crt

-Where mycrt.crt is a X.509 certificate as issued to the sender by PKI-O.
+Where mycrt.crt is a X.509 certificate as issued to the sender by PKI-O. Full example in appendix 5.

 ### Returning a 'pending' state